 As a small business, Guardian Safe & Lock is in the thick of it just as Kingwood is.
 It’s important to keep to safety guidelines established by the CDC and World Health Organization, even if it’s difficult financially.
 There are resources at every level out there for nearly every individual and organization that can help, and we recommend looking into them if you’re hurting financially.

 Coronavirus In Houston: Keeping All Of Houston Safe And Secure

 Guardian Safe & Lock is the leading supplier for security in the city.
 We provide Houston gun safes, Houston access control, and are the best security camera installer Houston can offer.
 We take pride in securing this city, as we take pride in being able to inform you of local happenings in your area.

 As we continue to fight this virus, we also continue offering locksmith and security services 6 days a week for any job size you can throw at us.
 We may not be out of the thick of it yet, and if you need to increase home or business security we’ll provide that for you the same as we have these updates on COVID-19.

 Don’t hesitate to reach out: all of our technicians regularly clean their stations and hands with sanitizer and other antiviral cleaning products.
-We’ve also implemented nitrile glove and mask-wearing policies to prevent transmission of the coronavirus and follow social distancing procedures at all times.
+We’ve also implemented nitrile glove and mask-wearing policies to prevent transmission of the coronavirus in Houston and follow social distancing procedures at all times.
 Our Houston locksmiths are as safe for you as your buildings are after we’ve finished work.